Dr. Christos Ioannou

 Amy has been working with us in the lab on collective motion of fish, and we’re currently working on her data.
 Things are looking promising for an excellent paper coming out soon!

-After helping to set up new experiments with seabass, Cormac has left for continental Europe and a ERASMUS masters degree.
-Hopefully he'll be back for a PhD!
+After helping to set up new experiments with seabass, Cormac left us for continental Europe and a ERASMUS masters degree.